moon-home/interviewPrep/README.md

-# interviewPrep
+# Machine Learning Engineer Preparation

-This is a repo for all the learning materials I use to prepare my job interview.
+This is a repo for my learning path to be a machine learning engineer.

 I am particularly interested in